abhishekwazal/Blog-Website/README.md

 View Blogs: Users can browse and read blog posts from various authors once logged in.

-Create a Blog: Logged-in users can create their own blog posts and add categories and tags.
+Create a Blog: Logged-in users can create blog posts and add categories and tags.

-Edit and Delete: Users can edit or delete their own blog posts.
+Edit and Delete: Users can edit or delete their blog posts.

 User Profile: Each user has a profile page displaying their blog posts and other information.